(Solved) Deployment Failed when Installing APPX Package

 Installing Windows Update

-4. After the installation is completed, restart the computer by clicking on the Restart option.
+4. After installation, restart your computer by clicking the Restart option.

 Restarting the Computer